manuel-serrano/bigloo/doc/jvm.md

 ### A Complete Android Example

-This section contains a complete Android example.
-It shows how to build an Android application that updates and displays the GPS location of a device at the user request.
-This Bigloo application will combine Java code required to extended the Android API and Bigloo code for implementing the logic of the application.
+This section contains a minimalist but complete Android example.
+It shows how to build an Android application using Bigloo code for the core of the application and how to connect it to the Android Java environment.

 The implementation of an Android application requires several components.
 An absolutely minimal program would need the following: